onug/CSNF-DOC/content/en/docs/Contribution guidelines/Step Three/_index.md

 *Any project issues can be reported via the link at the right side of this page.*

-*If you want to contribute to the CSNF, please read, fill out, and sign the [Contributors Agreement]Ad(https://csnf.netlify.app/docs/contribution-guidelines/next/).*
+*If you want to contribute to the CSNF, please read, fill out, and sign the [Contributors Agreement]document (https://csnf.netlify.app/docs/contribution-guidelines/next/).*

 {{% /pageinfo %}}